Behind Every Great Man...stands an even greater woman!

 - After Woodrow Wilson's stroke, his wife Edith is commonly thought to have invoked this trope.
-All she would ever admit to was sorting matters into "worth bothering Woodrow about" and "let it wait", and summarizing documents in the first category so Woodrow wouldn't have to read them himself.
-And maybe she didn't make decisions as if she were President; but by controlling the flow of information to and from him, she had a lot of control over Presidential decisions.
+The 25th Amendment did not exist yetnote , so there was no mechanism requiring transfer of power from an incapacitated president, and the current VP was considered of lackluster ability anyways in keeping with American Tradition.
+All she would ever admit to was sorting matters into "Worth bothering Woodrow about" and "Let it wait."
+And even then, she would summarize documents in the first category so Woodrow wouldn't have to read them himself.
+And maybe she didn't make decisions as if she were President herself, but by controlling the flow of information to and from the Oval Office, she had a lot of control over Presidential decisions.

-- Walter Keane was widely known for his paintings of large-eyed children ... that had been painted by his wife Margaret.
-The Other Wiki claims that Walter locked Margaret in a room and forced her to paint pictures that he then sold under his name.
+- Walter Keane was widely known for his paintings of large-eyed children...that had been painted by his wife Margaret.
+The Other Wiki states that Walter locked Margaret in a room and forced her to paint pictures that he then sold under his name.
 After a "paint-off" in court in the 1980s, a federal judge ruled that Margaret had the rights to those paintings.

 - Almost happened to Marie Curie.
 The original nomination for the 1903 Nobel Prize in Physics just named Pierre Curie and Henri Becquerel.
 Pierre filed a complaint about the committee leaving Marie's important work out.
 Marie's name was added to the Nobel Prize award.

-- Author-editor Henri Gauthier employed many ghost writers.
-His young bride Gaby wrote racy stories of Schoolgirl Lesbians, Hot for Teacher, etc. He would lock her up daily until she'd produced a certain number of pages.
-"His" first novel by her sold in the millions, affecting fashions, spawning sequels and a stage play.
-Gaby ultimately got a divorce, dated men and women, and worked independently.
+- Author-editor Henri Gauthier employed many ghostwriters.
+His young bride Gaby wrote racy stories of young lesbians, Hot for Teacher, etc. He would lock her up daily until she'd produced a certain number of pages.
+"His" first novel by her sold in the millions, affecting fashions, spawning sequels, and a stage play.
+Gaby ultimately got a divorce, dating both men and women afterward, and worked independently.
 The novel was Claudine at School, the author was Sidonie-Gabrielle Colette, and nobody today knows or cares who Gauthier was.